24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Enhance Brightness with Abundant Natural Light Sources

-18. Place Woven Rattan or Seagrass Stools at the Island
+18. Pull Up a Woven Rattan or Seagrass Stool

 Woven rattan or seagrass stools at a coastal kitchen island, adding natural texture, warmth, and a casual, inviting seating option.